How to get from Cancun to Cozumel

 The roads that lead directly to the ferry terminal are all pedestrian.

-If you need help getting to the ferry terminal, there are people who have tricycles who can help you.
+If you need help getting to the ferry terminal, some people who have tricycles can help you.

 For a few dollars, they can load your bags and take them to the ferry so you do not need to drag them.